-- The Illusion of Knowledge — confusing a surface understanding of something with a deep knowledge of it.
+- The Illusion of Knowledge — we confuse a surface understanding of something with a deep knowledge of it.
 The internet is a wondrous thing that perpetuates this.

-- Confirmation Bias — we are more likely to look for information that agrees with our conclusions, beliefs, and decisions than disagrees.
-Sometimes confidence plays a neat trick where we discount disconfirming evidence as “wrong,” sometimes we’re willfully blind to it, and sometimes we twist it to support our conclusions.
+- Confirmation Bias — we are more likely to look for information that agrees, rather than disagrees, with our conclusions, beliefs, and decisions.
+Sometimes confidence plays a neat trick where we discount disconfirming evidence as “wrong.”
+Sometimes we’re willfully blind to it.
+Sometimes we twist it to support our conclusions.
 Willfully trying to prove ourselves wrong solves this problem.
 Ask the question, “What are all the ways this could go wrong?”

 - Narrative Fallacy — we try to give meaning to random series of events or facts by weaving a story around it that forces a link of cause and effect rather than judging each individual event on its own merits.
 Stories are in constant supply in the stock market.
 Every stock covered in the media is given a story.
 IPOs literally go on a roadshow to spread their story.
 Then there are story stocks, which trade not on fundamentals, but hope and promise of future potential.
-All these stories can affect our views because almost all have an emotional pull to it.
+All these stories can affect our views because almost all have an emotional pull to them.
 Even the daily market moves get stories.
-The day to day market fluctuations are mostly random.
-That doesn’t stop everyone from trying to give meaning to the movements.
-The fictional stories might offer some certainty for the randomness of markets but its all nonsense.
+Yet, the day-to-day market fluctuations are mostly random.
+That still doesn’t stop everyone from trying to give meaning to the movements.
+The fictional stories might offer some certainty to the uncertainty of markets but it’s all nonsense.
 It’s best to just tune out the noise and stick to the facts.

-- Myopia — extreme focus on the short term.
+- Myopia — we have an extreme focus on the short term.

-- Inattentional Blindness — being blind to the obvious because we’re focused on something else.
+- Inattentional Blindness — we’re blind to the obvious because we’re focused on something else.

-- Self-Attribution Bias — we see success due to skill and failure due to bad luck, something out of our control, or might even blame it on someone (something) else.
-The markets are full of scapegoats easily blamed for investor mistakes.
+- Self-Attribution Bias — we see success as the result of skill and failure as the result of bad luck.
+In fact, failure is often seen as the result of something out of our control or we might even blame it on someone or something else.
+Markets are full of scapegoats easily blamed for our own mistakes.

-- Hindsight Bias — the knew-it-all-along-effect.
+- Hindsight Bias — it’s the we-knew-it-all-along effect.
 After knowing the outcome, we believe it was more easily predictable than it was at the time.
-The only way around it is to keep a record of the reasons behind investment decisions and track the outcomes.
+The only way around it is to keep a record of your reasons behind investment decisions and track the outcomes.
 Then you’ll know if it was due to skill (right for the right reasons), good luck (right for the wrong reasons), bad luck (wrong for the right reasons), or a mistake (wrong for the wrong reasons).
-It adds accountable to your original views before you knew the outcome.
+It adds accountability to your original views before you learned the outcome.

-- Action Bias — the need to do something instead of nothing.
+- Action Bias — we have a need to do something instead of nothing.
 We love quick results.
 It’s why get-rich-quick schemes never go out of style.
 Also, we have a bias toward action and the urge to act is higher after a loss.
 So BE PATIENT!
 Discipline helps too.
 Also, trust in the process.

-- Social Pain — studies show we find it uncomfortable to go against the crowd even if the view is wrong.
+- Social Pain — we find it uncomfortable to go against the crowd even if the view is wrong.
 When we do, it can trigger emotional fear.

-- Groupthink — when the desire to conform is so high that a group’s decision-making suffers immensely.
-This can spiral to the point that those with opposing views are shunned, leaving only those that share the same views.
+- Groupthink — we have a desire to conform that can be so that the group’s decision-making suffers immensely.
+It can spiral to the point that anyone with opposing views is shunned, leaving only those that share the same views.

 - Introspection Bias — we believe we know ourselves better than we actually do.